waitaminutepls/TMDB-Final-Project/README.md

 ### "Search"

 > In "Search" the functionality is similar, but the search is based on our query, also automatic search after 1 second is configured.
-In the controller the search for movies and TV shows is available.
+In the controller the search is available only for movies and TV shows.

 ### "Watch Later"